quantifiedketonian/quantifiedketonian.github.io/_posts/2019-06-03-run-your-own-self-experiment.md

 Another key thing about assessing the effect for self-experiments is the importance of not doing too many statistical tests on one set of data.
 I'm not a statistical expert, but it's fairly intuitive that if you do 20 statistical tests on one set of data while shooting for a 1/20 chance of refuting the no-intervention approach, you're pretty likely to have one test that appears to show significance.
 Statistical experts will say you should use the Bonferroni correction or something like that.
 I don't want to spend the time to learn that so I just use a Bayesian approach to my analyses and update my beliefs about if one intervention or another is having an effect.

+As a general rule, I like to make sure that my experiment results are reproducible.
+I have found that the simplest way to do this is to use a Jupyter notebook.

 Once you understand the effect, then it's up to you what to do with that knowledge.

 [^1]: My personal opinion is that you aren't missing anything if you never watched it.
 This quote is basically the only quality part of the movie.
 You can get a decent synopsis of the movie on [IMDB](https://www.imdb.com/title/tt0358082/).